DHUniWien/DD2016/xml_examples/README.md

 (The Browning and Russell texts are taken from [TEI By Example](http://teibyexample.org).)

+In the `xquery_examples` folder there are examples, in increasing order of complexity, of how XQuery works.

 XPath cheat sheet
 -----------------

 Here are some examples of XPath that we learned in class, plus a few bonus ones that you will need in order to do the homework.
+A fuller XPath 2.0 reference [can be found here](http://saxon.sourceforge.net/saxon7.9/expressions.html).

 	/	This is the path separator.
 A / by itself is the whole document.